 A longevity annuity is a contract you buy from an insurance company.
 It provides you with monthly income, often guaranteed for life, beginning at a future date.
 When you buy the annuity, you set the date you want your income to begin and the income amount is a contractual guarantee.

 Q. What is different about a QLAC if it’s a longevity annuity?

 A QLAC is a type of Longevity Annuity which allows you to defer taking RMDs on a portion of your Traditional IRA value.
 This can provide significant tax-advantages and guaranteed lifetime income.
 But not all longevity annuities are QLACs, so make sure you are buying the right type of annuity by speaking with an annuity expert.
 You can also get today's best QLAC rates by using the annuity calculator on our website.

 Q. What specific changes make up a QLAC?

-The main impact of the QLAC rules is that you can defer payments on your longevity annuity held in your IRA or other retirement account until age 85 and be considered to meet the required minimum distribution (RMD) rules even though you haven’t actually begun to take income payments from the annuity contract!
-In other words, the premiums you pay into your QLAC are not part of the RMD calculations.
+The main benefit of a QLAC is that you can defer taking RMDs on a portion of your Traditional IRA value up until age 85 and still meet required minimum distribution (RMD) rules!
+In other words, the premium you pay into your QLAC is not part of your RMD calculations.

-Previously, you would have been required to include the value of your annuity for RMD calculations starting at age 70-1/2.
-That would put some people in a bind if they did not have enough liquid assets in other IRAs with which to pay the taxes.
-It sometimes forced them to start taking income from their annuity before they wanted to, just to generate money to pay taxes.
+Previously, you would have been required to include the value of your annuity for RMD calculations.
+That would put some people in a bind if they did not have enough liquid assets in other IRAs to meet their RMDs.
+Frequently, insuers won't even offer a longevity annuity (that is not a QLAC) that defers taking income from qualified funds past RMD age.
+QLACs changed this.